NeotropicSAS/kuwaiba-docs/admin/en/src/database-migration/README.md

 ## Upgrading Database from Neo4j 3.5.x to 4.4.x

-The migration process of Neo4j from version 3.x.x to 4.4.x is possible through two methods:
+The database version 3.5.5 is used by [Kuwaiba 2.1.1](../intro/README.md).
+If you wish to upgrade the database to migrate to newer versions of Kuwaiba, you must follow the Neo4j migration process from version 3.x.x to 4.4.x.
+This process can be performed using two methods:

 * **Direct migration (Neo4j Enterprise Edition)**